Wahya Circle

 Many desire to have a spiritual initiation.

-But before any initiation can occur, there must be preparation of Self.
-Are you prepared?
-Is your mind ready for what is ahead?
-How about your Spirit, or Higher Self?
-Those who are not prepared should be advised to wait.
-Being prepared helps one to proceed on the Path of their choosing.
+Those who are not prepared in Self are usually advised to wait before venturing the Path of evolution.
+Being prepared helps one to proceed most beneficially on the Path of their choosing.
 This process is like preparing soil before planting seeds.
-The soil must be tilled and sometimes nutrient boosters must be spread first.
+The soil must be tilled and sometimes nutrient boosters must be spread first, ash from a fire place, manure from a field.
 If the seed is sown after that, it grows well.

 One must prepare in a similar fashion before receiving mantra diksha, or spiritual initiation from any Path, even to work with Universal Energy and to be taught Divinely.
 One must prepare their mind as they truly desire the seeds of that Knowledge to take.
+To sprout.
 This preparedness is conducive to success.
 And most humbly, know this as well, there is no end to this preparation.

 Know the Self.

-Unless the mind is ready with both Shadow and Ego in check, the magickal Path or Craftwork will not be effective.
-The mind can be made strong through the practice of remaining “clean, clear and curious” throughout all that is learned.
+Unless the mind is ready with both Shadow and Ego in check, the magickal Path or Craftwork may not be very effective.
+The mind can be made stronger through the practice of remaining “clean, clear and curious” throughout all that is learned.
 (Recall the video on Shadow for ITB?)
-It also helps to have humility and true yearning, NOT comparing one’s Work to that of other Practitioners.
-Only then will the magick from Spirit, like a seed, sprout and flourish into a full-grown tree, bearing flowers and fruits of manifestation.

 “You have two eyes to look, but one to See.”